Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Introduction

-\stitle{Directly integrating LLM into DTA often leads to performance degradation.} We further evaluate the feasibility of integrating LLM into DTA by expanding DTA’s pool of candidate indexes with LLM-recommended indexes, while leaving the rest of DTA unchanged.
-In principle, this approach expands DTA’s search space and may allow it to identify configurations with lower estimated costs.
-However, our results show that this strategy is less effective than expected.
-In practice, the final configurations selected by DTA from the augmented pool of candidates often lead to performance degradation for both single-query and multi-query workloads, again due to inaccuracies in cost estimation (Section~\ref{sec:lesson:integration}).
+\stitle{Directly integrating LLM recommendations into DTA often leads to performance degradation.} We evaluate the feasibility of expanding DTA’s pool of candidate indexes with LLM-recommended indexes, while leaving the rest of DTA unchanged.
+In principle, this approach expands DTA’s search space and may allow it to identify configurations with lower estimated costs while retaining the deterministic behavior of DTA.
+However, for single-query workloads, our results show that this strategy is ineffective in practice.
+The final configurations selected by DTA from the augmented pool of candidates is often unchanged, or leads to performance degradation when implemented, again due to inaccuracies in the optimizer's cost estimation (Section~\ref{sec:lesson:integration}).
+For multi-query workloads, the LLM tends to directly identifies indexes that benefit multiple queries.
+This is in contrast to DTA, which first optimizes each query independently to identify candidates and then merges candidates from different queries to include new candidates that are promising at the workload level.
+Indexes identified by the LLM are not always considered by DTA and, in two out of the five workloads, expanding DTA's pool of candidate indexes with LLM-recommended indexes improves DTA's quality significantly (Section~\ref{sec:multi-query-workloads:real-d} and~\ref{sec:lesson:integration}).

+\stitle{Effective heuristics can be distilled from LLM.} When analyzing LLMs' recommendations and their reasoning process on single-query workloads, we observed a few recurring patterns in their choice of indexes (Section~\ref{sec:llm-efficacy:reasoning}).
+Based on this observation, we develop a simple rule-based index tuner that aims to distill these patterns into a deterministic program (Section~\ref{sec:llm-efficacy:simple}).
+Interestingly, we find that the heuristic index tuner provides most of the benefits of LLM-recommended indexes, particularly for queries where DTA underperforms LLM (Section~\ref{sec:llm-efficacy:simple_eval}).
+Although more experiments are required to evaluate whether this approach is effective across different prompts and models, this experiment serves as a ``proof-of-concept'' that meaningful value can be derived from analyzing LLM's reasoning without necessarily incurring the high variance that accompanies LLMs.